alexba2004/Grocery-Store-API/README.md

 # Grocery-Store-API

 The Grocery Store API is a robust and feature-rich RESTful API designed to facilitate the management of products within a grocery store.
 Built using JavaScript, Node.js, Express, MongoDB, and jQuery Mobile, this API offers a comprehensive CRUD (Create, Read, Update, Delete) interface for interacting with product data.
+It is hosted with FL0.

 ## Endpoints